WuBingzheng/libleak/README.md

 There is no need to modify or re-compile the target program, and you can enable/disable the detection during target running.

-There is little impact on performance.

 In fact `libleak` can not identify memory leak, while it just takes the memory as leak if it lives longer than a threshold.
 The threshold is 60 second by default, but you should set it according to your scenarios.

+There is less impact on performance, compared with `valgrind` and `memleax`.

-Compared with other similar libraries (e.g. mtrace), `libleak` is easier to use, and prints the full call-stack at suspicious memory leak point.
+It prints the full call-stack at suspicious memory leak point, and easier to use, compared with other similar libraries (e.g. `mtrace`).

 # licence